 Factors Determining the Best Filtration Option for You

-The level or quantity of iron present in your water: If the water is not heavily laden with iron, a water softener is a good choice.
-However, water with an excessive volume of iron is best handled by an iron filter.
+The level or quantity of iron present in your water: If the water is not heavily laden with iron particles, a water softener is a good choice.
+However, water with excess iron is best handled by an iron filter.

-The type of iron in your water: There are two types of iron.
+The type of iron in your water: There are two types of iron particles.
 Is the iron ferric or ferrous?
 Water that’s rich in the former is best treated by iron filtration.
 In the case of the latter, a water softener is a suitable choice.